metaory/mail-delivery-trains-challenge/README.md

-- [There is a set of packages in the network, each of which has a weight and starts off located at a node, and each of which has a destination node.]
+- [There is a set of packages in the network, each of which has a weight and starts off located at a node, and each of which has a destination node]

 The problem is solved when all packages are **located at their destination nodes**